textpattern/textpattern.github.io/tags/shortcodes/aside-quote-shortcode.md

 Where:

 * `txp:if_yield` becomes `if::yield`
-* `txp:link_description` becomes `link::descrption`
+* `txp:link_description` becomes `link::description`
 * `txp:link_url` becomes `link::url`

-There’s no major advantage to that in this shortcode except a savings of **10 characters**.
+The only advantage to that in this particular shortcode is a savings of **10 characters**.
 Other shortcodes may be different.

-And it only works if the short-tags feature is enabled in the **Site preferences** under the [Preferences panel](https://docs.textpattern.io/administration/preferences-panel#site-preferences).
+Also, it only works if the short-tags feature is enabled in the **Site preferences** under the [Preferences panel](https://docs.textpattern.io/administration/preferences-panel#site-preferences).
+So if you have that preference disabled, don’t use this version of the shortcode.